syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ### Dense AppBar

-This height mode can be set to the AppBar by setting `AppBarMode.Dense` to the property `Mode`.
+This height mode can be set to the AppBar by setting `AppBarMode.Dense` to the property [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_Mode).
 Dense AppBar is displayed with shorter height which is denser to accommodate all the AppBar content.

 ```cshtml
 @using Syncfusion.Blazor.Navigations